Three Policies

 1. Education content

-(1) Courses to acquire basic knowledge and skills in nursing, such as nursing research methodology, nursing ethics, and physical assessment theory (common courses), and courses to acquire knowledge and skills in specialized fields and conduct fieldwork ( The curriculum is organized into three subject groups: specialized subjects), and a subject group that researches and analyzes issues that arise in nursing practice and summarizes them as a dissertation (Special Research/Problem Research).
+- The curriculum is made up of three subject groups: subjects that teach basic nursing knowledge and skills such as nursing research methodology, nursing ethics, and physical assessment theory (common subjects); subjects that teach knowledge and skills in specialized fields and conduct fieldwork (specialized subjects); and subjects that investigate and analyze issues that arise in nursing practice and compile them into a doctoral dissertation (special research/problem research).

-(2) In the specialized subjects, the master's thesis course has special thesis and seminar subjects for each specialized area such as basic nursing, acute nursing, chronic nursing, etc., and deepens understanding of the latest knowledge and trends in the specialized area. .
+- In the specialized subjects, the Master's Thesis Course offers special lectures and seminars in each specialized field, such as basic nursing, acute nursing, and chronic nursing, to deepen students' understanding of the latest findings and trends in their specialized fields.

 2. Teaching method

-(1) In subjects that involve fieldwork and hands-on experience, study using practical research methods (action research) and case studies while repeating practice and reflection, keeping in mind the fusion of theory and practice. to hold.
+- In courses that involve fieldwork and practical experience, students will learn about practical issues using practical research methods (action research) and case studies, while repeatedly practicing and reflecting on them, with a focus on integrating theory and practice.

-(2) When writing a dissertation or a research project, students receive guidance from their academic advisors according to their research plan, and after submitting their research plan, they receive advice from all faculty members of the Graduate School of Nursing at an interim report meeting and make revisions.
+- When preparing a dissertation or research project, students will receive guidance from their supervisor in accordance with the research plan, and after submitting the research plan, they will receive advice from all faculty members of the Graduate School of Nursing at an interim report meeting and make revisions.

-(3) All research involving humans or animals conducted at the Graduate School of Nursing must be submitted to the Research Ethics Committee of Kansai University of International Studies, reviewed, approved, and the research conducted and thesis written. .
+- All research involving humans or animals conducted at the Graduate School of Nursing is submitted to and reviewed by the Kansai International University Research Ethics Committee, and only after approval is the research carried out and a paper written.

 3. Educational evaluation

-(1) The dissertation/research project will be evaluated by a faculty member other than the academic advisor at an interim report meeting.
+- Dissertations and research projects will be formatively evaluated by faculty members other than the supervising professor at an interim presentation meeting.

-(2) Specialized knowledge and skills will be evaluated, as well as evaluated by faculty members other than the academic advisor through an oral examination in the final exam.
+- Your specialized knowledge and skills will be evaluated, and will also be evaluated by faculty members other than your supervisor through an oral examination in the final exam.

-(4) The President will confer a degree on those who have been certified as having completed the course by the Graduate School Committee.
+- The President will award a degree to those who have been certified as having completed the course by the Graduate School Committee.

 Admission Policy (Admission Policy)